On the $v$-adic values of G-functions II: Period matrices of CM elliptic curves

 Over finite places $v$, since $E$ has good reduction at $v$, we have canonical isomorphisms, which we simply refer to as the ``de Rham-crystalline comparison isomorphism'', These are due to Berthelot-Ogus, see Theorem $2.4$ of \cite{bertogus}.
 This mirrors the classical ``de Rham-Betti'' comparison of Grothendieck, for $v\in\Sigma_{K,\infty}$ this time, which we will denote again by

-Our goal in this subsection is to describe and associate to each $v\in\Sigma_{K,f}$ as above a ``canonically'' chosen symplectic basis of $H^1_v(E)$, denoted $\Gamma_v(E)$ in the sequel.
-We shall do this by working in cases depending on the reduction one has at $v$.
+Our goal in this subsection is to associate to each $v\in\Sigma_{K,f}$ as above a ``canonically'' chosen symplectic basis of $H^1_v(E)$, denoted $\Gamma_v(E)$ in the sequel.
+We shall do this by working in cases depending on the reduction of $E$ at the place $v$.

 \begin{definition}Let $E/K$ be a CM elliptic curve as above and $v\in\Sigma_{K,f}$ a finite place of $K$.
-We say that $v$ is an \textbf{ordinary} (resp. \textbf{supersingular}) \textbf{place for }$E$ if the reduction $\tilde{E}_v$ is an ordinary (resp. supersingular) elliptic curve over the finite field $k_v$.\end{definition}
+We say that $v$ is an \textbf{ordinary} (resp. \textbf{supersingular}) \textbf{place for }$E$ if the reduction $\tilde{E}_v$ of $E$ at $v$ is an ordinary (resp. supersingular) elliptic curve over the finite field $k_v$.\end{definition}